Breathless, bruising, brilliant - controversy and drama in Leeds' win at Wolves

 Two more defeats followed and a six-game losing run meant the American manager faced a daunting challenge.

-But victories over Norwich and at Wolves mean they now find themselves seven points clear of the bottom three.
+But the victory over Norwich and 3-2 success at Wolves mean they now find themselves seven points clear of the bottom three.
 Not safe yet perhaps, but certainly with breathing space.

 Their second-half display at Molineux - goals from Jack Harrison, Rodrigo and injury-time match-winner Luke Ayling - prompted delirious scenes at the end.